filipsjostrand/ToDo_App/README.md

 ToDo_App

+A slightly updated version of application is available at: https://filipsjostrand.github.io/

 Functionality:
+- Add todos.
-- Write and add todos.
+- Replace todos.
-- Copy text from newly created todos (for possible storage).
-- Mark todos (Check (with a strikethrough line)/uncheck) as "completed/not completed".
+- Check todos (Check (with a strikethrough line)/uncheck) as "completed/not completed".
-- Remove todos.
+- Reset todos.

 How-to-use:
 The project can be downloaded and the index.html opened in a browser of choice.